turboderp/exllamav2/README.md

 ### HuggingFace repos

-I've uploaded a few EXL2-quantized models to HuggingFace, [here](https://huggingface.co/turboderp).
+I've uploaded a few EXL2-quantized models to HuggingFace to play around with, [here](https://huggingface.co/turboderp).

+Note that these were produced over a period of time with different calibration data, so they're not useful as a way to measure quantization loss.
+Thorough perplexity and accuracy tests are coming, once I've had time to convert models for that purpose.

 ### More to come